-This fourth post in our series on Distance Leadership comes from my good friend Erik Butz.
-Erik has been serving as an Operations leader in East Asia for over a decade.
+This fourth post in our series on Distance Leadership comes from my good friend Erik Butz, VP of Global Operations for Cru.

 How to Improve Any Virtual Team Meeting